Christine752/portifolio1/README.md

 # portifolio1

-This application is an "about me" that includes my background and hobbies,March 15 2020
+This application is an "about me" that includes my background and hobbies, Latest updated version is on March 15 2020.

 ####By **{Christine Mugambi}**

 ## Description